 2.1 Neuropathic pain results from dysfunction of sensory nerves and pathways in the nervous system.
 It can occur in a heterogeneous group of disorders, including painful diabetic neuropathy, post-herpetic neuralgia and trigeminal neuralgia.
 People with neuropathic pain may have altered pain sensation, areas of numbness or burning, and continuous or intermittent evoked or spontaneous pain.
 Neuropathic pain is an unpleasant sensory and emotional experience that can have a significant effect on a person's quality of life.

-2.2 A range of different drugs are used to manage neuropathic pain, including antidepressants, anti-epileptic drugs, opioids, and topical treatments such as capsaicin and lidocaine (see NICE's guideline on neuropathic pain in adults: pharmacological management in non-specialist settings).
+2.2 A range of different drugs are used to manage neuropathic pain, including antidepressants, anti-epileptic drugs, opioids, and topical treatments such as capsaicin and lidocaine (see NICE's clinical guideline on neuropathic pain in adults: pharmacological management in non-specialist settings).
 Neuropathic pain is often difficult to treat, because it can be refractory to many medications and because of the adverse effects associated with some drug treatments.

 2.3 For neuropathic pain that is refractory to drug treatment, other options include percutaneous electrical nerve stimulation, spinal cord stimulation and deep brain stimulation.